-The total of the amounts reported on lines 63a and 63c(2) should be the amounts withheld by the withholding agent reported on box 7a of the corresponding Forms 1042-S.
+Note.
+The total of the amounts reported on lines 63a and 63c(2) should equal the sum of all amounts withheld by the withholding agent and reported in box 7a of the corresponding Forms 1042-S.

-The total of the amounts reported on lines 63b(1) and 63b(2) should be the amounts reported on box 8 of the corresponding Forms 1042-S.
+Note.
+The total of the amounts reported on lines 63b(1) and 63b(2) should equal the sum of all amounts reported in box 8 of all Forms 1042-S sent to recipients.

 Line 63d.
 The amounts reported on line 63d should be the amounts paid by the withholding agent from its own funds rather than through withholding from the payment to the recipient.
-See Form 1042-S, box 11, for the corresponding amounts.
+The amount on line 63d should equal the sum of all amounts reported in box 11 of all Forms 1042-S sent to recipients.